Wok & Skillet

 Grinding peanuts for Chinese Peanut Cookies

-Ingredients for Chinese Peanut Cookies
+Ingredients for Peanut Cookies

 Kneading peanut mixture for Peanut Cookies